- The people’s tribune Tiberius Gracchus launches a comprehensive land reform program;

 - Tiberius Gracchus seeks election for a second term as people’s tribune, which his opponents claim is illegal under the constitution;

-- In an unprecedented bout of electoral violence on the Capitol, Tiberius Gracchus is clubbed to death by a mob lead by the pontifex maximus Scipio Nasica;
+- In an unprecedented bout of electoral violence on the Capitoline, Tiberius Gracchus is clubbed to death by a mob lead by the pontifex maximus Scipio Nasica;

 - Gracchus’ supporters are persecuted, but Scipio Nasica is sent away to Asia on an unspecified mission;

 - Aristonikos claims to be a son of King Eumenes II and therefore claims the throne of Pergamum.

 The year discussed here was a genuinely turbulent one.
 The consul Lucius Calpurnius Piso Frugi fought against the rebellious slaves on Sicily but failed to end the war there.
 In Spain, Scipio Aemilianus pressed the siege of Numantia and ultimately forced the town’s inhabitants, desperate and starving, to surrender.
 These events have already been discussed elsewhere.
 This post focuses on events in the city of Rome itself, which saw the worst outbreak of political violence in its history so far.